Information on Covid 19 (Coronavirus) Updated 1/4/2021

 We request that only two members of family or loved ones visit in the In Patient Unit by appointment only, and to do so without pets.
 Patients will be asked to nominate a maximum of two loved ones who may visit, with alternative means of staying in touch encouraged.
 If you are not a nominated visitor you will not be permitted access to the Hospice.
 If you wish to discuss this, please contact the nurse in charge.
 If your loved one is dying, up to four nominated visitors may be permitted and the nurse in charge will speak to you about this.
 We cannot offer overnight stays for loved ones at the moment.

 All visitors will be asked to take a weekly Lateral Flow Device COVID-19 Test, with help from our clinical team.
 Visitors will undergo mandatory temperature screening, rigorous hand washing and will be asked to wear personal protection equipment as directed.
-Please see this leaflet for further details.

 If you are attending a St Wilfrid’s Fundraising Event